-- The search terms that brought up the result containing your information.
+- The search terms that brought up the results that contain your information.

-- A screenshot of the page in question showing your information.
+- A screenshot of the page in question showing your data.

-- Any other information (like a maiden name or a nickname) that you think would help Google process your request.
+- Any other information (like a maiden name or a nickname) that would help Google process your request.

-Once you have provide this information, you can submit your request and get the ball rolling.
+Once you have provided this information, you can submit your request and get the ball rolling.
 So…what then?

 What happens after you submit a removal request?

-Because the removal feature is so new, an average response time hasn’t presented itself yet.
+Because the removal feature is so new, an average response time hasn’t presented itself.
 But given Google’s rate of indexing the Internet, you can expect it to take up to 30 days for your information to disappear from Google searches.
-Keep in mind, Google will not approve all requests.
-Google will likely not remove links to information on official government websites, or information deemed newsworthy.
+Keep in mind Google will not approve all requests.
+Google will likely not remove links to official government websites or newsworthy information.

-There are three courses of action Google may take in response to your request.
+Google may take three courses of action in response to your request.
 They include: